Holiday gifts for grandparents

 Ideas for holiday gifts for grandparents and other great seniors

 Electronics are great!
 For me, a must-have!
 If you’re determined to give electronics to your grandparents, be sure they want it.
-Check about compatibility with other components and whether they’re going to need help with the setup.
+Check for compatibility with other components and whether they’re going to need help with the setup.
 Find out if they can afford additional or ongoing expenses such as faster internet.
 If you’re out of town or unable to visit, check back and find out if they have questions, or if they’ve had any problems with the new electronics.
 Have a plan prepared in case you find out they need more help than by phone or text!

 I have a client who is able to visit and check on her grandmother regularly.
 She bought a decorative little box, filled it with manicure favorites, and gave it to her grandma for her birthday.
 She told me when she was little her grandmother let her play dress-up and put on make-up, and now those memories are coming back to life.
 An amazing thing happens, she said.
 When I’m doing Grandma’s nails, we talk about everything.
 It’s ‘girl talk.’

-Another client and friend was serious when he said he’d actually like to receive one of those fruit-of-the-month gift subscriptions.
+Another client was serious when he said he’d actually like to receive one of those fruit-of-the-month gift subscriptions.
 Thought it would be fun, and something he’d never do for himself!
 There are lots of these clubs, including the Wine of the Month Club, Flower of the Month Club and, believe it or not, a Jerky of the Month Club!